LouisTabosa/Predictive-Modeling-PPV/README.md

 ---

-## Chapter 7 — Removed to attend peer review.
+## Chapter 7 — Removed to comply with peer review.

 ## Citation